Electrophysiology: Intracellular recording

 Intracellular recording involves measuring voltage and/or current across the membrane of a cell.
 To make an intracellular recording, the tip of a fine (sharp) microelectrode must be inserted inside the cell, so that the membrane potential can be measured.
 Typically, the resting membrane potential of a healthy cell will be -60 to -80 mV, and during an action potential the membrane potential might reach +40 mV.

 In 1963, Alan Lloyd Hodgkin and Andrew Fielding Huxley won the Nobel Prize in Physiology or Medicine for their contribution to understanding the mechanisms underlying the generation of action potentials in neurons.
 Their experiments involved intracellular recordings from the giant axon of Atlantic squid (Loligo pealei), and were among the first applications of the "voltage clamp" technique.

 Today, most microelectrodes used for intracellular recording are glass micropipettes, with a tip diameter of < 1 micrometre, and a resistance of several megohms.
 The micropipettes are filled with a solution that has a similar ionic composition to the intracellular fluid of the cell.
-A chlorided silver wire inserted into the pipet connects the electrolyte electrically to the amplifier and signal processing circuit.
+A chlorided silver wire inserted into the pipette connects the electrolyte electrically to the amplifier and signal processing circuit.
 The voltage measured by the electrode is compared to the voltage of a reference electrode, usually a silver chloride-coated silver wire in contact with the extracellular fluid around the cell.
-In general, the smaller the electrode tip, the higher its electrical resistance, so an electrode is a compromise between size (small enough to penetrate a single cell with minimum damage to the cell) and resistance (low enough so that small neuronal signals can be discerned from thermal noise in the electrode tip).
+In general, the smaller the electrode tip, the higher its electrical resistance.
+So an electrode is a compromise between size (small enough to penetrate a single cell with minimum damage to the cell) and resistance (low enough so that small neuronal signals can be discerned from thermal noise in the electrode tip).

+Maintaining healthy brain slices is pivotal for successful electrophysiological recordings.
+The preparation of these slices is commonly achieved with tools such as the Compresstome vibratome, ensuring optimal conditions for accurate and reliable recordings.
+Nevertheless, even with the highest standards of tissue handling, slice preparation induces rapid and robust phenotype changes of the brain's major immune cells, microglia, which must be taken into consideration when using this model.